 It is about achieving a scientific molecular cuisine, not to be confused with molecular gastronomy, which is made by scientists and non-cooks!

 In this case, molecular gastronomy is to find mechanisms of phenomena occurring during the preparation and consumption of food (or dishes, or preparations).
 We stress it: molecular gastronomy is not in the kitchen … even if some mistake this (wrongly!) for gastronomy and haute cuisine!
-Continue reading “Scientific cuisine”
+Continue reading “What is Molecular Gastronomy?”

 After the holidays, vegetables and fruits are mandatory